10 Things to Do at Ground Zero in New York City

 It is the oldest religious building in Manhattan.
 Georgian in style, it is the only one from the colonial era on the island known because it was here that George Washington made his speech as the first president of the United States in 1789.

 Centuries later, by surviving 9/11, it became a symbol of the triumph of life over unreason and barbarism.
-Because of its proximity to the area of the tragedy and the good condition it was in, Saint Paul's Chapel was used as a shelter for the police, firefighters and volunteers who worked for months at Ground Zero to help clear the rubble and search for victims.
+Because of its proximity to the area of the tragedy and the good condition it was in, Saint Paul's Chapel was used as a shelter for the police, firefighters and volunteers who worked for months at Ground Zero helping to clear the rubble and searching for victims.

-In fact, to remember the fallen of 9/11, a room inside the church was dedicated to them as a memorial.
-Saint Paul's Chapel is another of the places at Ground Zero in New York that I advise you to visit.
-Not only for its historical value but also for its emotional value for the city.
+In fact, to remember the fallen of 9/11, a room inside the church was dedicated as a memorial to them.
+Saint Paul's Chapel is another of the places at Ground Zero in New York that I recommend you visit.
+Not only for its historical value but also for its emotional value to the city.

 Practical information

-• Where: 209 Broadway, between Vesey and Fulton Streets.
+- Where: It is located at 209 Broadway, between Vesey and Fulton Streets.

 What was the World Trade Center?